Hornets vs. Bulls Player Props Betting Odds

 |3PM

-- The 23.5-point over/under for Rozier on Friday is 0.6 lower than his scoring average.
+- Monday's prop bet for Rozier is 24.5 points, 0.8 more than his season average.

-- He averages 0.3 more rebounds than his over/under on Friday (which is 3.5).
+- Rozier averages 7.1 assists, 0.6 more than his over/under for Monday.

-- Rozier averages 2.7 made three-pointers, 0.2 more than his over/under on Friday.
+- Rozier's 2.6 three-pointers made per game is 0.1 more than his over/under on Monday.

 Get Rozier gear at Fanatics!